joodie/clojure-refactoring/README.markdown

 Easy Installation
 ---

-This mode can be installed as a leiningen plugin:

-    lein plugin install joodie/clojure-refactoring 0.6.5-SNAPSHOT
+You cat get this via [Clojar](https://clojars.org/yehe/clojure-refactoring)

-The `clojure-refactoring` Emacs functions will then be available whenever you run `M-x clojure-jack-in` to start a SLIME session.
+The `clojure-refactoring` Emacs functions will then be available whenever you run `M-x clojure-jack-in` to start a nREPL session.

 If you don't want to install as a leiningen plugin, you can also declare clojure-refactoring as a dependency in your project.clj,